Decision Making in Drug Development via Inference on Power: Methods

 {The lower p-value function} $H^{-}(\theta)$ can be analogously defined that contains all lower-tailed p-values as a function of $\theta$.
 One can then define the confidence curve of one-sided p-values as

-This definition differs slightly from others (\citeauthor{thornton2020} 2020; \citeauthor{xie2013} 2013; \citeauthor{birnbaum1961} 1961) {and may take on two values at $\theta=\hat{\theta}(\boldsymbol{x})$ forming a jump discontinuity.} The confidence curve defined above can accommodate a discrete sampling distribution where $H(\theta)\ne1-H^{-}(\theta)$, {and it can also accommodate a discrete parameter space.} The p-value or significance level depicts the ex-post sampling probability of the observed result or something more extreme if the hypothesis is true and represents the plausibility of the hypothesis given the data.
-One can identify a $100(1-\alpha)\%$ confidence interval by finding the complement of those hypotheses for $\theta$ with $\alpha$ significance. \\
+This definition differs slightly from others (\citeauthor{thornton2020} 2020; \citeauthor{xie2013} 2013; \citeauthor{birnbaum1961} 1961) {and may take on two values at $\theta=\hat{\theta}(\boldsymbol{x})$ forming a jump discontinuity.} Alternatively, it could be defined as $C(\theta)=\text{min}\{H(\theta), H^{-}(\theta) \}$.
+The confidence curve can accommodate a discrete sampling distribution where $H(\theta)\ne1-H^{-}(\theta)$, {and it can also accommodate a discrete parameter space.} The p-value depicts the ex-post sampling probability of the observed result or something more extreme if the hypothesis is true and coincides with the smallest significance level at which the hypothesis would be tentatively ruled out based on the data.
+The two-sided equal-tailed $100(1-\alpha)\%$ confidence interval is the set of all hypotheses for $\theta$ such that the smallest one-sided p-value is greater than $\alpha/2$ $-$ i.e., those hypotheses for which the observed result is within a two-sided $100(1-\alpha)\%$ margin of error.
+Based on an understanding of this performance through expected gain or expected loss, one would be willing to bet $100(1-\alpha)$ cents to the dollar that the $100(1-\alpha)\%$ confidence interval computed using observed data indeed covers the unknown fixed true $\theta$. \\